noevazz/big_o_python/README.md

     return x+y
 ```

-Adding bigger numbers may take more physical time, bu what matters in O(1) is that it takes a constant number of operations.
+Adding larger numbers can take more physical time, but what matters in O (1) is what requires a constant number of operations.

 ## Logarithmic Time